bytenaija/flutterwave-iOS-v3/README.md

    config.email = "user@flw.com" // This is the email address of the customer
    config.isStaging = false // Toggle this for staging and live environment config.phoneNumber = "077883***1" //Phone number
-   config.transcationRef = "IOS TEXT" // This is a unique reference, unique to the particular transaction being carried out.
+   config.transactionRef = "IOS TEXT" // This is a unique reference, unique to the particular transaction being carried out.
 It is generated when it is not provided by the merchant for every transaction. config.firstName = "Yemi" // This is the customers first name. config.lastName = "Desola" //This is the customers last name. config.meta = [["metaname":"sdk", "metavalue":"ios"]] //This is used to include additional payment information